 My Infertility Uncovered

-It’s the last day and 11th hour of #infertilityawarenessweek and I thought what better way to end this week and to share my story than the rebirth of the Debonair Dame.
+It’s the last day and 11th hour of #infertilityawarenessweek and I thought what better way to end this week and to share my story than the rebirth of the Debonair Dame, so continue reading.

-I’m sharing this because I know several women, particularly back women, who struggle silently.
+I’m sharing this because I know several women, particularly black women, who struggle silently.
 Infertility seems foreign in our communities.
 People can’t fathom a black woman being infertile.
 But we are.
 I am.
 And it’s painful.
 It’s frustrating.
-It’s maddening.
-What’s worse is being reminded of it constantly.
+It’s bullshit.
+The worst part is being reminded of it constantly.
 I awkwardly avoid the comments and inquiries into my plans for kids.
-I joke it off and try not to internalize it because I know those asking, have no idea.
+I just say we don’t want any and try not to internalize it because I know those asking, have no idea.
 Until now, only a handful knew.
 But I am strong.
 Stronger than many of the women on this journey, so what I brush off, visibly cuts them deeply.

 With that said, if you support and love women, please be mindful of your words.
 If you know someone’s struggle, don’t ask them for updates.
 They will share when and what they want.
 If you want to know someone’s plans for kids, start by asking if they want kids because every woman doesn’t want to be a mom.
 If she says no. DROP IT!
 Don’t constantly bring up kids every time you see a couple without any.
 It’s rude, inconsiderate, and could be hurtful.
 If you don’t know what to say, say nothing.